 To find out more, listen and subscribe

-Find the full episode on Acast or through your preferred podcast provider by searching for "COP26: we got this".
+Find the full episodes on our youtube channel, or by searching for "COP26: we got this".

 The COP26: we got this podcast is produced by King’s College London and The Australian National University Institute for Climate, Energy & Disaster Solutions.